thomas-ferraz/vox-legis/codes/README.md

 - extract_rds.ipynb
 - extract_html.ipynb

-The dataset1 for "falências" and "recuperações judiciais" provides R-objects (.rds files) for each process, containing its number, the complete page with administrative data from the e-SAJ (complete HTML, style and javascript code) and a flag indicating if it is a digital process.
+The dataset1 for "falências" and "recuperações judiciais" provides R-objects (.rds files) for each process, containing its number, the complete page with administrative data from the e-SAJ (complete HTML, style, and javascript code), and a flag indicating if it is a digital process.

 ### extract_rds